HCL-TECH-SOFTWARE/volt-mx-docs/version/95/Foundry/voltmxfoundry_containers_helm/Content/Installing_Containers_With_Helm.md

 9. **Readiness and Liveness Probes Details**: The following variables are set with default values in seconds.
 Readiness probes are used to determine if a service is available to handle requests.
 If it fails the configured thresholds, the service is marked as not ready and will not be routed requests.
 The liveness problem is similar, but when it fails the configured thresholds, the container is killed and restarted.
 These probes are present for each application and may be customized.
     - readinessInitDelay: The readiness probe initial delay.
 The default value is 30.
 This is the number of seconds after the container has started before readiness probes are initiated.
-    - livenessInitDelay: The liveness probe initial delay for Identity, in seconds.
+    - livenessInitDelay: The liveness probe initial delay in seconds.
 The default value is 600.
 This is the number of seconds after the container has started before liveness probes are initiated.
     - readinessPeriodSeconds: The readiness period seconds parameter signifies how frequently the kubelet will execute a readiness probe.
 The default is 30 indicating that once every 30 seconds a readiness probe will be executed.
     - readinessTimeoutSeconds:  The readiness timeout seconds parameter signifies how long kubelet will let a probe run before it times out and assumes the probe failed.
 The default is 120 indicating 120 seconds.
     - livenessPeriodSeconds:  The liveness period seconds parameter signifies how frequently the kubelet will execute a liveness probe.
 The default is 30 indicating that once every 30 seconds a liveness probe will be executed.